Required to include TrustFence support.

 1.2.
 PKI tree

-Digi Embedded Yocto generates by default a PKI tree under a new folder called trustfence inside in your project.
+Digi Embedded Yocto generates by default a PKI tree under a new folder called trustfence inside your project.

 To specify a custom path for the PKI tree, see Advanced options.